 Ignorance and Indifference

 Sometimes in our desire to care for these precious monuments, we cause more damage.
 I had an interesting conversation with a volunteer at Greyfriar’s Kirkyard.
 He said that when people wash the surface of the sandstone graves, thus destroying the surface patina.
 Within a year the writing is weathered away, destroyed by ignorance.
 He spoke of the disappearance of some of the rectangular gravestones.
-Some of the inhabitants of Edinburgh are in for a shock if they ever lift some of their patio slabs, as a man of Eastern European origin, has found the stones to be a cheap source of material for his landscaping job!
+Some of the inhabitants of Edinburgh are in for a shock if they ever lift some of their patio slabs, as a man has found the stones to be a cheap source of material for his landscaping job!

 Perhaps the real threat is that we have become disconnected from the past.
 We no longer know who and where we have come from.
 Perhaps we have become too connected to the media and have forgotten that those who have passed before us, have helped to shape who we are today.
 We erect gravestones so we might remember our loved ones, but do we remember to care for that memory?
 I wonder!